 St. John’s, N.L.

-- Counsel for the employer at the Supreme Court of Canada in one of the leading cases on judicial review of arbitration awards (NLNU v.
-Newfoundland).
+- Counsel for the employer at the Supreme Court of Canada in one of the leading cases on judicial review of arbitration awards (Newfoundland Nurses vs. Newfoundland).

-- Counsel for an intervener at the Supreme Court of Canada in a case considering the closure of a business and the statutory freeze provisions (UFCW v.
-Wal Mart).
+- Counsel for an intervener at the Supreme Court of Canada in a landmark case on the Charter right to freedom of association (Ontario vs. Fraser) and in a case considering the closure of a business in the context of statutory freeze (UFCW vs. Wal Mart).

-- Counsel to the operator in a number of significant labour arbitrations, labour board hearings and judicial reviews involving the unique labour relations regime in the offshore oil and gas industry.
-Steve has also completed the offshore safety training, and has experience travelling offshore.
+- Counsel for the operator in a number of significant labour arbitrations, labour board hearings, judicial reviews and appeals involving the unique labour relations regime in the offshore oil and gas industry.
+These matters involve an array of topics including alcohol and drug testing, safety and the composition of the bargaining unit.
+Steve has also completed the rigorous offshore safety training, and has experience travelling offshore.

-- Co-counsel in the successful defence of a significant and complex multi-million dollar product liability claim (Sobeys v.
-CRA Trailers).
+- Co-counsel in the successful defence of a significant and complex multi-million dollar product liability claim (Sobeys vs. CRA Trailers).

-- Counsel in a number of challenging municipal cases, including appeals relating to the ambit of municipal powers, a disputed municipal election involving a judicial recount and a Charter challenge, and numerous other cases involving taxation, tendering, liability and development issues.
+- Counsel in a number of precedent-setting municipal cases, including appeals relating to the ambit of municipal powers, a disputed municipal election involving a judicial recount and Charter challenge, and numerous other cases involving taxation, tendering, liability and development issues.